 Customers moving out of the Cambridge area may be eligible for a refund on their water bill.
-Cambridge Water will send this if a forwarding address is supplied.

 If a customer has an outstanding debt, and fails to notify us when moving house, we will attempt to locate you at your new address to discuss repayment.
 We do not charge additionally for this activity.